 - administer the defense and final examination of the thesis or dissertation.

 In either degree program, following establishment of the advisory committee and before advance registration for the second term, the student must meet with the advisory committee to discuss the program of courses for the degree and plans for research.
 In this regard, the committee is empowered to require work in areas with which the student’s interests are allied.
 The advisory committee will advise the student on the selection of readings on general and historical topics of importance that may not be encountered in formal courses.
-Copies of the approved program of courses and the plans for research must be placed in the departmental files by the beginning of the second semester of study.
+Copies of the approved program of courses and the plans for research must be placed in the program files by the beginning of the second semester of study.
 An approved research prospectus must be completed and filed with the Director of Graduate Studies by the end of the second semester.

 Research and Training Assignments